BrianInGermany/oldcardgames/all_collections/_posts/2022-12-19-dummy_tarot.markdown

 ---
 layout: post
-title:  "Dummy Tarot: More Challenging Than it Sounds!"
+title:  "Straw Man Tarot: Not for Dummies!"
-description: "A two-player version of Tarot with open cards and a hand (Strohmanntarock)."
+description: "A two-player version of Tarot with open dummy cards on the table (Strohmanntarock)."
 date:   2022-12-19 18:57:00
 categories: ["twoplayer"]
-thumbnail: "/assets/images/honneurs.jpg"
+thumbnail: "/assets/images/dummytarot.jpg"
 ---
-A two-player version of Tarot with open cards and a hand (Strohmanntarock/Strohmandeln)
+A two-player version of Tarot with open dummy cards on the table (Strohmanntarock).

 ## The Cards
 ![](/assets/images/tarock.jpg)